innerNULL/mia/bin/etl/dataset/text_summarization/README.md

 fields represents "impression" and "findings" seperately. and the fields name can be set by `target_text_col` and `input_text_col` in config file.

+Here are explanation of part configs in `./demo_configs/etl/dataset/text_summarization/build_med_report_summarization_dataset.mimiciii.json`:
+* `med_report_data_path`: Can be both CSV or JSON lines file.
+* `raw_text_col`: The column with which value you will extract "impression" and "findings".
+* `ext_cols`: Some columns contain metadata you want also dump them.
+* `target_text_col`: The column name in output dataset which represents summary (label/groundtruth).
+* `input_text_col`: The column name in output dataset which represents input text for summarizartion.
+* `strict_mode`:
+    * `true`: Will strictly extract findings from raw text
+    * `false`: When can not get valie "findings", we will:
+        * First try supplement "inpression" with "indication" and "conclusion".
+        * If still not valid, then supplement "inpression" with full raw text with "impression" part removed.